skip to content

 Wills Register

 The Law Society of South Australia provides a secure centralised register of the location of South Australian wills.
-This service is available for legal practitioners to register wills and to search for missing wills.
-Although practitioners are encouraged to register their clients’ wills participation in the register is voluntary.
+This service is available for lawyers to register wills and to search for missing wills.
+Although lawyers are encouraged to register their clients’ wills, participation in the register is voluntary.

-From 1 December 2019, legal practitioners may publish the name and date of birth, and the date of the will of their client, without breaching confidentiality, in the following situations:
+Lawyers may publish their client's name, date of birth, and the date of their will, without breaching confidentiality, where:

-• The legal practitioner has been unable to contact the client despite reasonable attempts to do so to obtain consent for publication.
+• the lawyer has been unable to contact the client despite reasonable attempts to do so to obtain consent for publication [Legal Practitioners Act 1981 (SA) s 95E].

 Valid wills